-AsiapropertyHQ.com was launched in 2017, by Asiaimportal (HK) Limited in Hong Kong, to help property investors better understand ownership rules, taxes and buying processes in Asia.
+AsiapropertyHQ.com helps property buyers better understand ownership rules, taxes and buying processes in Asia.
 We also provide information about projects, developers, real estate agencies and other relevant companies in Asia.

 Our partner network covers specialized real estate agencies and consultants, primarily focused on foreign buyers.
 Our partners cover both residential and commercial property across the Asia Pacific region:

 - Hong Kong